-A bridge (fixed partial denture) is composed of false teeth cast or soldered to each other and, at each end, to a crown that is cemented to natural (abutment) teeth, which bear all stress of biting.
-A bridge is not removed.
+A bridge (fixed partial denture) is composed of false teeth cast or soldered to each other and, at each end, to a crown that is cemented to natural (abutment) teeth, which bear all the stress of biting.
+Bridges can now be made by milling using computer-aided design and manufacturing technology.
+Once cemented into place, a bridge is not removed.
 A bridge is smaller than a removable partial denture, but one or multiple bridges can be made to replace many of the teeth in a dental arch.

 A removable partial denture, typically an appliance with clasps that snap over abutment teeth, may be removed for cleaning and during sleep.
 Part of the occlusal stress may be borne by the soft tissues under the denture, often on both sides of the jaw.
 This appliance commonly is used when many teeth have to be replaced and bridges or implants are not feasible or affordable.